Do AI Companies Make Good on Voluntary Commitments to the White House?: The 2023 White House Voluntary Commitments on AI

 \textbf{Commitments.} The first commitment is to conduct internal and external red-teaming of models or systems, focusing on risks including chemical, biological, radiological, and nuclear threats, cyber capabilities, autonomous system control, societal risks, and broader national security concerns.
 The second commitment addresses information sharing with different parties (\eg other companies and governments) around trust and safety concerns, dangerous or emergent capabilities, and attempts to circumvent safeguards.
 Together, these commitments address the topic of product safety.

-In comparison, the next two commitments address system security.
-The third commitment addresses the protection of proprietary and unreleased model weights through model-level cybersecurity, safeguards against insider threats, and personnel-level restricted access.
+The next two commitments address system security.
+The third commitment covers the protection of proprietary and unreleased model weights through model-level cybersecurity, safeguards against insider threats, and personnel-level restricted access.
 Building on these company-internal practices, the fourth commitment encourages external discovery of vulnerabilities via bounties for third-party reporting.

-Finally, the last four commitments collectively address public trust.
-These spans commitments around content provenance methods and standards (commitment five), public reporting on capabilities and safety (commitment six), research on societal risks including empowering internal trust and safety teams (commitment seven), and prioritizing progress on society's greatest challenges as well as student, worker, and citizen engagement (commitment eight).
+The final four commitments collectively address public trust.
+These span commitments around content provenance methods and standards (commitment five), public reporting on capabilities and safety (commitment six), research on societal risks including empowering internal trust and safety teams (commitment seven), and prioritizing progress on society's greatest challenges as well as student, worker, and citizen engagement (commitment eight).

-\section{Scoring methodology}
+\section{Scoring Methodology}

 To score companies, we define \numindicators indicators, gather public information on these indicators for each company, and use this information to support our score.
 Our methodology is inspired by the 2023 Foundation Model Transparency Index \citep{bommasani2023fmti}.